samscupoftea/Hobby-Page-/README.md

 Monday 13 Feb:
 Today I decided to add the live date to the top of my hobby page.
 First I used HTML to create an OUTPUT and a DATE.
 The OUTPUT would display todays date.
 While the DATE would be where I would target my JS to display the current day as in day month year.
 After creating DIV classes (One container and one for OUTPUT and one for DATE), I then moved on to CSS to style a box and for the placement of the time itself.
 I created a box and a border.
 I also made sure to allign the text so that it was centred within the box.
 Next was to start on the JS side of things.
 I had not had an success last time I attempted to link my JS to my html.
 So I spent a long time today trying to figure out the issue.
-I had already tried the usual tips like moving the link ref in the HTML to somewhere WITHIN the <body>.
+I had already tried the usual tips like moving the link ref in the HTML to somewhere WITHIN the body.
 But still no luck.
 To cut a long and boring story short, I realized that (simialr to my issue with linking the CSS file), the script.js link required a full stop at the start of it.
 I knew that JS was working by looking at my command console and trying a basic command like get date.
 Now that it was working it was time to make the time appear.
 I did that by using getelementID to link to my HTML elements.
 Then I used innerHTML to get date and time.
 I also had to tell java to switch the day from 0 being Sunday, to 6 being saturday.
 So that it knew what day to display and how to display it.
 Finally I adjusted my boxes and added some nicer fonts.
 The final things to do are to add more clicable links to three other apps I wish to recommend on the page and then finish the styling.